grokify/ringcentral-cti-demo-js/README.md

 ## Overview

-This is a demo that showcases various use cases for the RingCentral Connect Platform.
+This is a demo that showcases various use [Call Telephony Integration (CTI)](https://en.wikipedia.org/wiki/Computer_telephony_integration)cases for the RingCentral Connect Platform.
 The demo runs as a set of HTML5 static webpages that can on a server or locally.

 The demo showcases the following use cases: